WPChill/strong-testimonials/readme.txt

 == Description ==

-Strong Testimonials by [WPMission](http://www.wpmission.com) makes collecting and displaying testimonials simple with many useful and intuitive features.
+Strong Testimonials by [WP Mission](http://www.wpmission.com) makes collecting and displaying testimonials simple with many useful and intuitive features.

 **Show testimonials** with a variety of shortcodes or in a widget with transition effects.

 **Collect testimonials** through a form with selectable anti-spam measures.

 **Manage testimonials** just like posts and pages, including Featured Images.
 Organize into categories for use in shortcodes and widgets.

+= What's New in Version 1.6 =

+* Added support for the [Really Simple Captcha](http://wordpress.org/plugins/really-simple-captcha/) plugin which you may know from [Contact Form 7](http://wordpress.org/plugins/contact-form-7/).
+Nice!

 = What's New in Version 1.5 =